Railway budget of India

 Railway budget of India was the Annual Financial Statement for Indian Railways administered by the Railway Board, which handles rail transport in India.
 It was presented every year by the Minister of Railways, representing the Ministry of Railways, in the Parliament.

 The Railway Budget was presented every year, a few days before the Union budget, till 2016.
 Modi government on 21 September 2016 approved merger of the Rail and General budgets from the next year, ending a 92-year-old practice of a separate budget for the nation's largest transporter.The decision to merge the Railway Budget with the Union Budget was made in 2016, following the submission of a white paper titled 'Dispensing with the Railway Budget' by the NITI Aayog Committee chaired by Bibek Debroy.
 The paper was presented to Railways Minister Suresh Prabhu said that this merger proposal was in the long term interest of railways as well as the country's economy and was a colonial practice that needed to be ended.

 History

-Following the recommendation of the Acworth Committee in 1920–21, headed by British railway economist William Acworth The "Acworth Report" led to reorganisation of railways, the railway finances were separated from the general government finances in 1924.
-After that in 1924 the budget was announced, a practice that continued till 2016.
+Following the recommendation of the Acworth Committee in 1920–21, headed by British railway economist William Acworth The "Acworth Report" led to reorganisation of railways, and the railway finances were separated from the general government finances in 1924.
+After that, in 1924, the budget was announced, a practice that continued till 2016.

-John Matthai presented the first Railway Budget for Independent India on 20 November,1947 which was Interim Railway Budget and only after 3 months he presented his second Railway Budget on 24 February,1948 where revised estimates showed a fall in earnings of about 8 crores rupees as compared with the budget estimates.
+John Matthai presented the first Railway Budget for Independent India on 20 November 1947, the Interim Railway Budget.
+Then, just 3 months later, he presented his second Railway Budget on 24 February 1948 where revised estimates showed a fall in earnings of about 8 crores rupees as compared with the budget estimates.

 Jagjivan Ram and Nirmala Sitharaman the current Finance Minister under the Modi Government 3.0 have presented the railway budget most 7 times.

 The first live telecast took place on 24 March 1994.